Ngai-Lam-Chou/2420-Assignment-1/README.md

 ## Create a Droplet running Arch Linux using the `doctl` command-line tool

-Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware. `doctl` is the command line interface for using droplets and manage your DigitalOcean account.
+Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware. `doctl` is the command line interface for using droplets and managing your DigitalOcean account.
 It allows you to perform various tasks.
-For example, setting up new droplet, adding a new SSH key.
-We will learn how to create a new droplet in a existing droplet.
+For example, setting up a new droplet, and adding a new SSH key.
+We will learn how to create a new droplet in an existing droplet.
 ### Installing `doctl` Utility on your Local Machine
 #### Arch Linux
 1. Run the following command in your terminal